danielkunin/Regularized-Linear-Autoencoders/erratum.md

 well-defined."

-- The final sentence of Appendix B should read: "And since R^m is contractible, their method should in principle extend to finding critical points of higher index that form a *contractible chain complex*, flowing along gradient trajectories from one minimum to all minima through index-1 saddles, from those index-1 saddles
+- The final sentence of Appendix B should read: "And since R^m is contractible, their method may in principle extend to finding critical points of higher index that form a *contractible chain complex*, flowing along gradient trajectories from one minimum to all minima through index-1 saddles, from those index-1 saddles